 Bernoulli was not the only person to believe a comet would bring the world to an end.
 In 1773, Joseph Jérôme Lefrançois de Lalande, a French astronomer and one of the ablest mathematicians of the times, wrote a paper titled “Reflections on those Comets which Can Approach the Earth.”
 Lalande read his paper at the Academy of Sciences, and word leaked out that he had supposedly predicted the end of the world, as the result of a collision between a comet and the earth.

 Lalande had predicted no such thing, and despite it being blatantly untrue, rumors swiftly became unmanageable with people reporting it as “definite news.”
 Further, Parisians assigned a date for the cataclysmic event as 20 May 1773.
-Hoping to put a stop to the false rumors, Lalande published an advertisement in the Gazette de France that appeared on 7 May 1773.
+Lalande decided he must do something about the rumor and hoping to put a stop to the false rumors, he ran an advertisement in the Gazette de France that appeared on 7 May 1773.
 It read:

 “[Barely had] M. Lalande … time to read his memoir upon comets which may approach the earth and cause changes in their motions; but he would observe that it is impossible to assign the epochs of such events.
 The next comet whose return is expected is the one which should return in eighteen years; but it is not one of those which can hurt the earth.”